 Inducted Year: 1998

 In 1902, on an unsuccessful hunting trip, President Theodore Roosevelt refused to shoot a bear that expedition trackers had caught and tied to a tree.
 The incident struck a chord with the American sense of fair play.
 Political cartoonist Clifford Berryman immortalized the incident in “Drawing the Line in Mississippi.”
 Tugging at American heartstrings, Berryman drew the old, injured female bear as a helpless cub.
-With Roosevelt’s permission, Morris Mictom, a Russian immigrant and Brooklyn toy-shop owner, sewed […]
+With Roosevelt’s permission, Morris Mictom, a Russian immigrant and Brooklyn candy-shop owner, sewed […]

 Erector Set